seang123/Masters-Thesis/README.md

-# Masters-Thesis
+# Masters Thesis
-Think and Tell - image captioning from brain data
+## Think and Tell - image captioning from brain data